-The Supervisory Review and Evaluation Process ("SREP") is one of the main tools for supervision, through which competent authorities form a comprehensive view on the business model and risk profile of the supervised entity, as well as its overall viability and sustainability.
+Therefore, the Supervisory Review and Evaluation Process ("SREP") is one of the main tools for supervision, through which competent authorities form a comprehensive view on the business model and risk profile of the supervised entity, as well as its overall viability and sustainability.
 As part of SREP, based on the comprehensive assessment, competent authorities set additional own funds requirements and apply other supervisory measures as necessary.
-Therefore, Pillar II covers any risk not fully addressed in Pillar I and connects the regulatory capital requirements to the Company's ICARA Process and to the reliability of its internal control structures.
-The function of Pillar II is to provide communication between supervisors and investment firms on a continuous basis and to evaluate how well the investment firms are assessing their capital needs relative to their risks.
-If a deficiency arises, prompt and decisive action is taken to restore the appropriate relationship of capital to risk.

-The Company has an ICARA process for calculating its capital requirements under Pillar 2, which is an integral part of the overall risk management approach of the Company, and is integrated with the Company's strategic processes, including its Risk Appetite Framework.
-The Company's ICARA process comprises of the risk identification and assessment exercise, the capital planning whereby the solvency position of the Company for the next three years is calculated, the stress testing which is forward-looking and looks at the resilience of the Company to risk under extreme yet plausible scenarios, and the Pillar 2 allocation exercise where the amount of additional (Pillar 2) capital (if any) is determined.
+The Company has an ICARA process for calculating its overall capital requirements, which is an integral part of the overall risk management approach of the Company, and is integrated with the Company's strategic processes, including its Risk Appetite Framework.
+The Company's ICARA process comprises of the risk identification and assessment exercise, the capital planning whereby the solvency position of the Company for the next three years is calculated and the stress testing which is forward-looking and looks at the resilience of the Company to risk under extreme yet plausible scenarios.

-The Company held an internal risk assessment exercise in 2021 in respect to the year ended 31 December 2019, which was approved by the Board.
-Within this ICAAP Report, the Company performed sensitivity analyses and stress testing scenarios, considering all material risks.
-The ICARA report for the year ended 31 December 2021 is currently in progress and will be submitted to CySEC upon its request, once approved by the Company's Board of Directors.
+The Company held an internal risk assessment exercise in 2024 with reference date 31 December 2023, which was approved by the Board.
+Within this ICARA Report, the Company performed sensitivity analyses and stress testing scenarios, considering all material risks.
+The ICARA report for the year ended 31 December 2023 will be submitted to CySEC upon its request, once approved by the Company's Board of Directors.